taivox/blog/readme-old.md

 For Crossplane packages, which are essentially OCI-compliant Docker images, we established equivalent proxy configurations and updated the package references accordingly.

-## Outcomes
+## Measured outcomes

-Our implementation delivered these key benefits:
+Our registry proxy implementation delivered several business and operational benefits:

 1. **Eliminated rate limitation impacts** - Kubernetes clusters now retrieve all container images through our proxy infrastructure, registering as a single pull against Docker Hub's quota regardless of the number of nodes requiring the image.